 Keyword rankings

-Keyword rankings indicate how well your website ranks in search engine results for specific search terms.
-Higher rankings often correlate with more traffic and visibility.
+Indicates your site’s position in search results for targeted terms.
+Higher rankings usually lead to more clicks and visibility.

 Domain authority